Skatteetaten/vagrant-hashistack/docs/CONTRIBUTING.md

 - `vagrant/**`
 - `test/**`

-On successfull merge, the build process will run again, now including a release job.
+On successful merge, the build process will run again, now including a release job.

 The release job creates a suitable version based on the PR label, tags the repository and publishes the vagrant box on vagrant cloud.